lino-framework/cosi/docs/tour/index.rst

 Why do we need such a union table of partners?
 There is an important
-reason: an invoice (one of the important documents used in accounting) must have a *recipient*, and that recipient can be a private person for some invoices and an organization some other invoices.
+reason: an invoice (one of the important documents used in accounting) must have a *recipient*, and that recipient can be a private person for some invoices and an organization for some other invoices.
 And (last but not least) in many accounting situations you are not interested whether it's a person or an organizations, it is just some business partner who owes you money.

 Products